ceshine/ceshine-hugo/content/post/20191217-text-annotation-2/index.md

 }
 ```

-The `credentials: "include"` is necessary to make sure `fetch` sends the cookies to the back-end, since the where the front-end is hosted is not always the same as the back-end (therefore will have different origins).
+The `credentials: "include"` is necessary to make sure `fetch` sends the cookies to the back-end, since the front-end is not always hosted at the same place as the back-end (therefore will have different origins).
 The `mode: "cors"` part is for the same reason.

-The error handling in this function is very bare-bone, and will require you to use the developer console in browser to detect the errors.
+The error handling in this function is very bare-bone, and will require you to use the developer console in browser to view the error messages.
 Nonetheless, this interaction is fairly simple and will almost never go wrong if your server and browser is on the same machine or in the same network.
 You can improve the error handling if you're dealing with more complicated scenarios.

 The following method of the `App` component call the `getBatch` function and set the application states afterwards: